ItsAurelai/ItsAurelai/README.md

 - 🌱 I’m currently learning **Java and next.js**

-- 👨‍💻 All of my projects are available at [on this github page!](on this github page!)
+- 👨‍💻 All of my projects are available on this github page!

 - 📫 How to reach me **You can find me on discord @itsaurelai or on any of my socials linked below**